-Missouri H.B.
-1665 would require any website to remove an arrest photo if the person was not convicted of the crime.
+Alabama H.B.
+8 would require any website to remove arrest photos within 30 days of a request if the person was not convicted.

 Arizona H.B.
 2549 would make it a misdemeanor to communicate by any electronic or digital device using any obscene, lewd, or profane language or suggest any lewd or lascivious act for any person, if done with the intent to annoy, offend, terrify, intimidate, threaten, or harass.

 California A.B.
 538 would require anyone that enters into a contract for “the sale of the story of a crime for which the offender was convicted” with a person convicted of specified crimes to report it to the Office of Survivor Rights and Services.

 California S.B.
 676 would criminalize the publication of a name or other personal information “associated” with a nude photo distributed without consent.

 Connecticut H.B.
 6921 would make it a crime to disseminate a nude or sexually explicit photo without the consent of the person depicted and if the person knew that the person depicted understood the picture would remain private.

 Hawaii H.B.
 529 would require online publishers to remove an arrest booking photo within 30 days upon written request by the person in the image if that person was not convicted.

 Louisiana H.B.
 1259 would make it a crime to communicate with another person with the intent to coerce, abuse, intimidate, harass, frighten, embarrass or cause emotional distress.